ArchageXIII/TicTacToe/README.md

 # Installation

-You have installed and run some of the demo projects from Unity's [getting started guide](https://github.com/Unity-Technologies/ml-agents/blob/release_20_docs/docs/Getting-Started.md)
+The expectation is that you have installed and run some of the demo projects from Unity's [getting started guide](https://github.com/Unity-Technologies/ml-agents/blob/release_20_docs/docs/Getting-Started.md)

-This is not an installation guide but here are a few notes from when I installed ml-agents on windows over and above the unity guide which you should follow.
+This is not an installation guide but here are a few extra notes from when I installed ml-agents on windows over and above the unity guide.

 * Install [miniconda](https://docs.conda.io/en/latest/miniconda.html) everything machine learning I've been working with is very version dependent so I would suggest installing exactly the packages and version you want to run.
 * I used python 3.8